2015 HERITAGE ESSAY CONTEST!

 Write a brief story in English about one of the following topics:

-1) a real woman or man from history who was important to your community.
-This person might be an early pioneer or inventor, a scientist, a scholar or an artist, a teacher, an accomplished athlete or even a local hero ― the choice is up to you.
-Tell about your subject’s life and his or her most memorable achievements.
+A man or woman from history who was important to your community.
+This person could be a pioneer, an inventor, an artist, a teacher, an athlete, or even a local hero ― the choice is completely up to you.
+Tell about your subject’s life and his or her most memorable achievements; or

-2) a significant historical event that took place in your neighbourhood, town, village or region.
-Tell what happened, when it happened, and how it affected the people living in your community.
-Stories should mention at least one real-life person from history who took part in the event.
+A significant historical event that took place in your community.
+Tell us what happened, when it happened, and how it affected the people in your hometown or area; or

-Each entry will be judged according to content, organization, originality, grammar and overall clarity of writing.
+Submissions will be judged according to content, originality, grammar and clarity of writing.

-All submissions must be neatly handwritten in ink or typed, and contain between 200 and 250 words.
+Submissions must be neatly handwritten in ink or typed, and contain between 200 and 250 words.
+They may be accompanied by a photograph.

-Each entry must contain the name and grade level of the student, the name of the school and the class teacher, as well as the school telephone number and mailing address.
+Submissions must contain the name and grade of the student, the name of the school and the teacher, and the school telephone number and mailing address.

 Open to High School Students across Quebec!

 Back by popular demand!
-QAHN is pleased to announce that it is once again holding its annual Heritage Photo Contest.
+QAHN is pleased to announce the 4th edition of its annual Heritage Photo Contest.
 This contest is open to students enrolled in English-language high schools in the province of Quebec.

-1. Subject: Photos must be of an object, artefact, or work of art judged by the student to be of significance to the heritage of the student’s family, school, community, or region.
-They may even be of significance to the heritage of the province of Quebec or Canada.
+1. Subject matter: Photos must be of an object, person, place or event judged by the student to be of significance to the heritage of the student’s family, school, or community.
+Subjects must be relevant in some way to life in the province of Quebec.

 2. Photographer: Photos must be the work of the student.

 3. Specs: Photos may be submitted in either colour or black and white.
-Photos may be submitted in digital format only (as JPGs), must have a resolution of 300 ppi or better, and a dimension of at least 800 X 1000 pixels.
+Photos must be in digital format (JPGs), and must have a resolution of 300 ppi or better, and a dimension of at least 800 X 1000 pixels.

 4. Each photo must be accompanied by the following: